LincolnUniLTL/AlmEZ/README.md

 ### Deploying

-A stanza like this in EZProxy user.txt:
+A stanza like this in EZproxy user.txt:

     # External PHP script for authentication through Alma, returns group as well
-    # NB: EZProxy doesn't like or honour HTTP redirects, so watch for your configuration and trailing slashes etc, test with curl or similar
+    # NB: EZproxy doesn't like or honour HTTP redirects, so watch for your configuration and trailing slashes etc, test with curl or similar
     ::auth=almez,external=http://library.example.edu/auth/,post=user=^u&pass=^p

 Or using a custom valid message:

     ::auth=almez,external=http://library.example.edu/auth/,post=user=^u&pass=^p,valid=+OKEYDOKEY

-Set up EZProxy login form and don't forget _loginbu.htm_.
+Set up EZproxy login form and don't forget _loginbu.htm_.

-Possible to start with a hidden EZProxy form if you don't have a test instance of EZProxy.
+Possible to start with a hidden EZproxy form if you don't have a test instance of EZproxy.
 You can also add a second instance (e.g. auth2), add that in user.txt and add a hidden form using it, for ongoing development and testing.

 [Useful template for multiple login methods](https://gist.github.com/LincolnUniLTL/d19700b8be66d4f1ad6d).